rnaudi/metrics/README.md

 - **Strengths**: Extreme flexibility ("show me all requests where..." queries).
 - **Weaknesses**: Cost scales with cardinality and query complexity; need to know what to ask.
 - **When to use**: Exploratory analysis, ad-hoc investigation of unknown unknowns.
-- **This Journey Flow Metrics model**: Fixed, low-cardinality metrics ($\approx$10-20 flow values); cheaper, but pre-defined queries only.
+- **This Journey Metrics model**: Uses fixed, low-cardinality metrics ($\approx$10-20 flow values) that are often cheaper, but support only pre-defined questions.
+It is best suited to regular flow health checks, not open-ended exploration.

 ### Closest existing implementation

 **Google's internal SRE tools**: Public material describes Google using journey-based SLIs and flow-style metrics internally.
-This approach is closely aligned with that style (flow-based SLIs with SPC), but their tools are proprietary and not documented.
+This approach is inspired by that style (flow-based SLIs with SPC), but their tools are proprietary and not documented.

 ### Are we reinventing the wheel?

-**No.** The pieces already exist:
+The pieces already exist:
 - Journey-based SLIs from the SRE world
 - SPC and control charts from manufacturing and quality work
 - Metrics backends like Prometheus, Datadog, and OpenTelemetry

-What this README does is tie those ideas together into one simple pattern for flow SLIs you can alert on.
+What this README is trying to do is tie those ideas together into one small, practical pattern for flow SLIs you can alert on.
+The intent is to offer a proposal that teams can adapt to their own systems and tweak to fit their context.

 ## Refresh visualizations